 Albright Knot

-Connect Two Fishing Lines Of Different Sizes
+Connecting Two Fishing Lines Of Different Sizes

-The Albright Knot is an alright fishing knot, but it's not a bright knot.
-Totally kidding, of course...
+The Albright Knot is an alright fishing knot, but it's not a bright knot. ;-) (Totally kidding, of course.)

-The albright fishing knot is absolutely great for connectiong two lines together of different diameters.
-It can be very useful for wire to a leader line, and backing to fly line, or any combination of monofilament, flourocarbon and braid to join one to another.
+The albright fishing knot is absolutely great for connecting two lines together of different diameters.
+It can be very useful for:

 Albright Knot Tying Instructions